EVOS Esports

 EVOS Esports (briefly known as Zero Latitude) is an Indonesian esports organisation based in Jakarta.
-It currently has competitive teams in Apex Legends, Call of Duty: Warzone, Cross Fire, Free Fire, and Mobile Legends: Bang Bang.
+It currently has competitive teams in Free Fire, Mobile Legends: Bang Bang, and Pokémon Unite.

-The organisation previously have teams in Arena of Valor, Call of Duty: Mobile, Counter Strike, Dota 2, Fortnite, League of Legends, Point Blank, Pokemon Unite, PUBG Mobile, and Wild Rift.
+The organisation previously had teams in Arena of Valor, Call of Duty: Mobile, Counter-Strike, Dota 2, Fortnite, League of Legends, Wild Rift, Point Blank, and PUBG Mobile.

-Their League of Legends team previously compete in the Vietnam Championship Series (VCS), the highest level of competitive League of Legends in the country.
-The team became VCS champions (a title held only by the GIGABYTE Marines at the time) on 7 April 2018, a feat accomplished during their first appearance in the league.
+Their League of Legends team previously competed in the Vietnam Championship Series (VCS), the highest level of competitive League of Legends in the country.
+The team became VCS champions (a title held only by the GIGABYTE Marines at the time) on 7 April 2018, in their first appearance in the league.
 This qualified them for the 2018 Mid-Season Invitational (MSI), where they performed above expectations against other more well-known international teams.

 Mobile Legends: Bang Bang

 Starting in MPL Indonesia

-Evos Esports was created in September 2016 starting with their Dota division; the team began to form another division on other games such as Mobile Legends: Bang Bang.
+EVOS Esports was created in September 2016, starting with their Dota division; the team began to form another division on other games such as Mobile Legends: Bang Bang.
 The team did well on the small tournaments and after their consecutive losses, they started to re-organize.
-From there, they started to get traction on the tournaments after finishing 2nd place in the first MPL and the succeeding season.
-In the next season, the team failed to qualify in play-offs after their 8th position ranking.
-Consequently, the team had to re-organize once again recruiting seasoned veterans of MPL such as Yurino "Donkey" Angkawidjaja and also new players Ihsan "Luminaire" Kusudana and Muhammad "Wannn" Ridwan.
-From the newly organized team, EVOS finished top seed on the Regular season of MPL Season 4 and defeated the RRQ on the grand finals lifting their first championship.
-EVOS was able to continue the momentum resulting in the first M1 World Title in 2019 on Kuala Lumpur.
+From there, they started to get traction in the tournaments after finishing in 2nd place in the first MPL and the succeeding season.
+In the next season, the team failed to qualify in the play-offs after their 8th position ranking.
+Consequently, the team had to re-organize once again, recruiting seasoned veterans of MPL such as Yurino "Donkey" Angkawidjaja, and new players Ihsan "Luminaire" Kusudana and Muhammad "Wannn" Ridwan.
+From the newly organized team, EVOS finished top seed in the regular season of MPL Season 4, and defeated the RRQ in the grand finals, winning their first championship.
+EVOS continued the momentum, resulting in the first M1 World Title in 2019 in Kuala Lumpur.

-Entering the MPL Malaysia and Singapore Scene
+Entering the MPL Malaysia and Singapore scene

 With the success of EVOS Legends in MPL Indonesia Season 1, EVOS Esports opted to enter the Malaysian and Singaporean scene.
-They were met with similar success, finishing 2nd on MPL MY/SG Season 2 and 3, before winning the tournament in Season 4.
+They were met with similar success, finishing 2nd in MPL MY/SG Season 2 and 3, before winning the tournament in Season 4.

 Expanding to MPL Philippines

-The EVOS organization tried to enter in the Philippine scene by acquiring the MPL Philippines season 2 team SxC Imbalance, they were able to reach the playoffs, however, due to alleged corruption inside the Philippine franchise organization, the team departures on MPL-PH.
+The EVOS organization tried to enter the Philippine scene by acquiring the MPL Philippines season 2 team SxC Imbalance.
+They were able to reach the playoffs, but, due to alleged corruption in the Philippine franchise organization, the team departures on MPL-PH.
 The remaining players of former EVOS Philippines were acquired by Tier One Entertainment team Blacklist International.

 In June 2021, EVOS Esports and Nexplay Esports announced a new collaboration to form Nexplay EVOS, a competitive esports team for Mobile Legends MPL PH Season 8 tournament.
-Their collaboration continued until the end of season 11 where Nexplay EVOS was acquired by Minana, forming Minana EVOS.
+Their collaboration continued until the end of season 11, when Nexplay EVOS was acquired by Minana, forming Minana EVOS.
 At the end of season 13, both Minana and EVOS decided to disband their team.